 DEP Course means a continuing education course that meets the requirements of 309 CMR 3.09, is taught in whole or in substantial part by Department of Environmental Protection personnel, and for which the Department has demonstrated, to the Board's satisfaction, that the course subject matter is directly focused on regulatory and/or technical topics that are reasonably likely to maintain or enhance the ability of LSPs to perform, supervise and/or coordinate response actions (i.e., assessments, containments and/or removals) in Massachusetts in compliance with applicable regulatory requirements.
 To be designated as a “DEP Course,” a course must be taught in whole or in substantial part by Department personnel, must be proposed as a “DEP Course” by the Department, and must be approved as a “DEP Course” by the Board.
 The Board, in its discretion, may also classify as a “DEP Course” a course taught in whole or in substantial part by Board personnel.

 Licensee(s) and LSP(s) each mean individuals holding an LSP license that is in full force and effect.

-Regulatory means continuing education that is reasonably likely to maintain or enhance the licensee's ability to competently perform, supervise and/or coordinate response actions (i.e., assessments, containments and/or removals) in Massachusetts in compliance with applicable regulatory requirements.
-The term contemplates only continuing education that is directly focused upon an understanding of, and compliance with, the panoply of legal and regulatory requirements applicable to the licensee's provision of professional services in Massachusetts.

-Technical means continuing education that is reasonably likely to maintain or enhance the licensee's ability to competently perform, supervise and/or coordinate the scientific and/or technical components of response actions (i.e., assessments, containments and/or removals) in Massachusetts.
-The term should not be narrowly construed so that it reaches only continuing education that is directly concerned with performing such activities; however, if the technical subject matter of the continuing education is more generally focused, it should

-at least be demonstrably relevant to the scientific and/or technical components of response actions at disposal sites in Massachusetts.
+Live Webinar means a course or conference workshop offered on the internet in real time that includes live instruction, transmitted in person or otherwise, during which an attendee may communicate and interact with the instructor and other attendees.

+On-demand Course means a prerecorded course or conference workshop offered on the internet that does not include live instruction, transmitted in person or otherwise, during which the attendee may communicate or interact with the instructor or other attendees.

 Basic Requirements.

-Every three years following issuance of his or her license, each LSP shall demonstrate to the Board's satisfaction that he or she has earned a minimum of 48 continuing education credits.
+Every three years following issuance of a license, each LSP shall demonstrate to the Board's satisfaction that the LSP has earned a minimum of 36 continuing education credits.
 These credits can be earned only by attending Board- approved courses, conferences, or conference workshops.
-No person may apply continuing education credits earned during one license period toward another license period.
-However, applicants who have been approved to take the examination may take Board-approved courses and utilize the credits earned at their first license renewal.
 Subject to the attendance and other requirements set forth in 309 CMR 3.09, continuing education credits are considered to be earned at the completion of each Board-approved course or at the end of each Board-approved conference or conference workshop.

+An LSP may apply up to 6 continuing education credits earned during the last six months of a license renewal period toward their next license renewal, provided those credits were not applied toward the previous renewal.

+Applicants who have been approved to take the examination may take Board-approved courses and utilize up to 12 credits earned up to six months prior to passing the LSP examination at their first license renewal.

+LSPs who renew their licenses pursuant to 309 3.06(4)(a) after their licenses have lapsed may utilize at their next license renewal up to 12 credits earned during their lapse period so long as the credits were not used for the renewal that ended the lapse period.

+LSPs who have qualified for a 90-day extension pursuant to 309 CMR 3.06(5) may apply credits earned during their 90-day extension period to their next license renewal so long as those credits were not used toward the renewal period for which they received the 90-day extension.

+Consistent with 309 CMR 3.06(5)(e), credits from any course may not be split between an earlier and later license renewal.

 All continuing education credits submitted by an LSP in fulfillment of the requirements of 309 CMR 3.09(2)(a) shall be earned by attending Board-approved courses, conferences, or conference workshops that are reasonably likely to maintain or enhance that LSP’s ability to render competent professional services.